gabriel-de-jesus/labadain-crawler/README.md

 To set up Apache Nutch and Solr, follow these steps:

-- [ ] **Download Apache Nutch and Solr:** download the Apache Nutch and Solr packages and save them to the **crawler-home** directory.
+- [ ] **Download Apache Nutch and Solr:** download the Apache Nutch and Solr packages and save them into the **crawler-home** directory.
 Ensure that you download the appropriate version compatible with your system.

-- [ ] **Configure Apache Nutch:** refer to the [Nutch installation and configuration tutorial](https://cwiki.apache.org/confluence/display/NUTCH/NutchTutorial) for detailed instructions on configuring Nutch.
+- [ ] **Configure Apache Nutch:** refer to the [Nutch installation and configuration tutorial](https://cwiki.apache.org/confluence/display/NUTCH/NutchTutorial) for detailed instructions on how to configuring Nutch.
 Follow the tutorial, but skip the **Crawl your first website** section and proceed directly to the **Setup Solr for search** section.

-- [ ] **Rename the Nutch and Solr packages:** after downloading the packages, rename the Nutch package directory from `apache-nutch-1.x` to `nutch` and the Solr package directory from `apache-solr-9.x` to `solr`.
+- [ ] **Rename the Nutch and Solr packages:** after downloading and extracting the packages, rename the Nutch package directory from `apache-nutch-1.x` to `nutch` and the Solr package directory from `apache-solr-9.x` to `solr`.

-- [ ] **Verify the Nutch and Solr configuration:** after completing the configuration steps, verify that both Nutch and Solr are working correctly.
+- [ ] **Verify the Nutch and Solr configurations:** after completing the configuration steps, verify that both Nutch and Solr are working correctly.
 You can do this by following the verification steps provided in the tutorial.

 ## Pipeline Setup

-To set up the pipeline, you will need to organize the following main folders in the specified structure:
+To set up the pipeline, you need to organize the following main folders in the specified structure:

 - [ ] **bin**: this folder contains a bash file that allows configuration of seeder iterations and crawling rounds.
 - [ ] **pipeline**: this folder contains include the codes for configuration, seeder, corpus construction, and corpus summary generation.
 It also contains the lid, data, and log folders.